 Part of the Sonoma Valley experience is eating local.
 Chefs create culinary masterpieces with seasonal foods from their gardens as well as from the small farms in the surrounding area.

-- The Girl and the Fig: Rustic, Provencal-inspired restaurant The Girl and the Fig, located in The Sonoma Hotel, has been a “must-visit” dining experience for locals and visitors alike for nearly two decades.
+- The Girl and the Fig: Rustic, Provencal-inspired restaurant The Girl and the Fig, located in The Sonoma Hotel, has been a “must-visit” dining experience for locals and visitors alike for over two decades.
 The restaurant’s French-Californian fare showcases the very best of what’s in season, with many ingredients sourced directly from the restaurant’s own herb garden and organic farm.
 Dishes such as Croque Monsieur, Wild Flounder Meunière and Steak Frites, and are paired with French-inspired cocktails (like the signature Fig Royale) and locally produced wines made from Rhone-Alone varietals.